madetech/learn/workshops/05-Refactoring-Workshop/README.md

 * Refactoring leaves the external behaviour of code the same.
 * Good tests<sup>[1]</sup> are essential to refactoring.
 Disciplined TDD is a great way to have a reliable test suite.
-* A single refactoring is a _small change_ from a [catalog of refactorings](https://refactoring.com/catalog/?filter=books-rubyref,books-radio-appear).
+* We refactor by applying _small changes_ to our code (a single refactoring) from a [catalog of refactorings](https://refactoring.com/catalog/?filter=books-rubyref,books-radio-appear), or by generalising code e.g. turning duplicated if statements into a loop
-* Your tests should be passing before and after each refactoring.
+* Your tests should be passing before and after each refactoring or generalisation.
 * By performing multiple refactorings in a row it is possible to significantly change the structure of your code.

 # A Single Refactoring: what is a small change?